Indspire Awards: Eligibility criteria

-Indspire Awards recipients
+Recipients

 Each year 14 recipients are recognized for their outstanding accomplishments in various disciplines ranging from health, law, political science, culture, arts, and others, two of which are specific recognition to one outstanding youth achiever and one lifetime achievement recipient.
 The awards are recognized both nationally and internationally as one of the highest honours the community can bestow upon its own achievers.